-Progressive Supranuclear Palsy (PSP) – A rare brain disorder that causes serious and permanent neurological problems.
-People with PSP experience a gradual loss of specific brain cells, causing slowing of movement and reduced control of walking, balance, swallowing, speech, and eye movement.
+PSP is a rare brain disorder that causes serious and permanent neurological problems.
+People with PSP experience a gradual loss of specific brain cells, causing slowing of movement and reduced control of walking, balance, swallowing, speech and eye movement.
 Often, there are personality and cognitive changes, causing emotional outbursts and a decrease in intellectual abilities.
 This disease more commonly affects people ages 40 to 60 and usually runs its full terminal course in six to 10 years.
 It is sometimes misdiagnosed as Parkinson's disease due to the similarity in symptoms.
 While the cause of PSP is unknown, researchers know that a brain protein called tau accumulates in abnormal clumps in certain brain cells in people with PSP, causing the cells to die.
 There appears to be a genetic predisposition.

 Unfortunately, there is no effective medication to treat PSP, but research is ongoing.
 Medications that may have a slight benefit are levodopa, amantadine and amitriptyline.
 Botox injections may be used to treat the blepharospasm (involuntary eyelid closure) that occurs in some people with PSP.